MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 To avoid the error, remove the `constexpr` qualifier from the explicit instantiation of the function `f()`.

+::: moniker-end

-## Improvements in older versions of Visual Studio
+## C++ conformance improvements in Visual Studio 2015

 For the complete list of conformance improvements up through Visual Studio 2015 Update 3, see [Visual C++ What's New 2003 through 2015](/cpp/porting/visual-cpp-what-s-new-2003-through-2015).